In this section

 What do I need to do as a patient of the Anticoagulation Clinic?

-At your first visit, please bring a list of your current medications and provide your primary care physician’s contact information.
-This information is important for your clinician in evaluating and recommending an appropriate dose of warfarin or a DOAC, as well as in the case of possible drug interactions.
+At your first visit, please bring a complete list of your current medications and provide your primary care physician’s contact information.
+This information is important for your pharmacists in evaluating and recommending an appropriate dose of warfarin or a DOAC, as well as in the case of possible drug interactions.
 It is very important that you keep your appointments.
 If you are unable to keep an appointment for any reason, please notify us at 443-849-2769.